Range Angle Response

 Dependencies

-To use this parameter, set the Range processing method parameter to FFT
+To use this parameter, set the Range processing method parameter to FFT and for the parameter Source of FFT length in range processing the value Property.

 Range processing window — type of weight window for reducing side lobes after FFT

-, the generated Taylor window will have four almost permanent side lobes adjacent to the main lobe.
+If you set this parameter to Taylor, then the generated Taylor window will have four almost permanent side lobes adjacent to the main lobe.

 Dependencies

-To use this parameter, set the Range processing method parameter to FFT
+To use this parameter, set the Range processing method parameter to FFT.

-30 (default)
+30 (default) | scalar

 The level of attenuation of the side lobes in the form of a positive scalar.